duncanwp/ESEm/docs/emulation.rst

 Where these transformations are strictly necessary for a given model then it will be included in the wrapper function.
 Other choices are left to the user to apply as required.

-A full list of the data processors can be found in the API documentation: `api`_
+A full list of the data processors can be found in the `API documentation <api.html#dataprocessor>`_.

 Feature selection
 =================